BenTaylorPublic/screeps/README.md

         If you have less links than the cap, run the linkCheck logic on every stage loop Nuker
     Labs

+Room logic
+    Only do this after stockers
+    Scaling laborers value should be 200K energy
+    All stage 8 rooms maintain 1 small body laborer
+    At 200K, spawn big body laborers

+Log links to rooms
+    <a href="#!/room/W41N1">W41N1</a>
 ```
 ### Long term:
 ```